department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/2023-04 Voicebot User Test Plan C1 Conversation Guide .md

 4. At the moderator’s prompt, unmute your camera and microphone and briefly introduce yourself with: Your first or preferred name - Your role with VA.gov.
 5. When that’s done: - Mute your microphone - Turn off your camera.
 6. Confine all messaging to the Slack Voicebot_test1_feedbackchannel thread for the session: - Don’t message within the video conference app - Don’t expect the moderator to interact with you.
-**7. Notetaker: friendly reminder to take notes that are as close to verbatim as possible.**
+7. **Notetaker:** Friendly reminder to take notes that are as close to verbatim as possible.

 ## OCTO Introduction

 ### Introduction - 5 minutes

-**TECH REP: Shares MSPowerPoint visual in presentation mode – Welcome slide.**
+**TECH REP: Shares MS PowerPoint visual in Presentation Mode – Welcome Slide.**

 **Moderator:** Thanks for joining us today!
 My name is **[moderator]** and I have two other colleagues on the call, **(Tech Support)** will be our tech support today and **(Notetaker)** is taking notes.
 I also have a couple other colleagues in the MS Teams waiting room who would like to observe and take notes.